martincf/lightbox/darkroom_hire.md

 </div>

 ## How to book
+If this is your first time using Lightbox Darkroom, please read <a href="#firsttimebooking">First-time bookings</a> below – you will need to complete an induction workshop.

-Simply <a class="highlight-inline" href="mailto:info@lightbox.photo">contact me by email</a> and let me know when you'd like to hire your first darkroom session.
-Payment can be taken on your first visit.
+Once you have completed an induction, simply <a class="highlight-inline" href="mailto:info@lightbox.photo">contact me by email</a> and let me know when you'd like to hire your first darkroom session.
+A payment link will be sent before your first visit.
 Thereafter, you'll have access to an online calendar to book your remaining sessions.
-If this is your first time using Lightbox Darkroom, please read <a href="#firsttimebooking">First-time bookings</a> below.

 ## Availability